Director, Governance, Legal and Performance

-Governance and Legal Services will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.
+Governance, Legal and Performance will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.

 As part of any organisational change, creation of new positions, or significant changes to University policy, a review of delegations applicable to the service portfolio should be conducted by responsible officers to ensure they remain current and relevant.

 Appropriately qualified means a person with the qualifications, experience or standing appropriate to perform a function or exercise a power of office.

 Delegate means a committee or member of QUT’s staff granted authority to represent, or act for, the University.